espocrm/documentation/docs/administration/server-configuration.md

 See in a separate [article](cron-on-windows.md) how to set up Cron on Windows.

-## Configuration instructions based on your server
+## Configuration instructions for specific web servers

 * [Apache server configuration](apache-server-configuration.md)
 * [Nginx server configuration](nginx-server-configuration.md)